chronisp/gatsby-starter/README.md

 ```sh
 yarn format
 ```

+For any building or deployment issues, ensure you have setup your environment according to [Gatsby guide](https://www.gatsbyjs.org/docs/preparing-your-environment/) for [Windows](https://www.gatsbyjs.org/docs/gatsby-on-windows/) or [Linux](https://www.gatsbyjs.org/docs/gatsby-on-linux/).

 ## Contentful Blog
 In order to use Contentful blog, you should define the required settings in both ```.env.development``` and ```.env.production``` files.